Leadership Development for Mid Career Women

 Adjunct Professor & Executive-in-Residence, Rotman School of Management

 Who should attend

 WHO SHOULD ATTEND

-Candidates for the Emerging Leaders program are high-potential professional female managers with 8+ years experience.
+Candidates for the Mid-Career program are high-potential professional female managers with 8+ years experience.
 Participants are senior team leads and emerging executives with direct reports who require new skills for greater authority, accountability and influence within their organizations.

 This program will be particularly valuable if you: